Kernel-based collocation methods for Zakai equations: Collocation method for Zakai equations

 \section{Collocation method for Zakai equations}

 Let us describe the collocation methods for (\ref{eq:2.1}).
 In what follows, we always consider the version of $u$, and thus by abuse of notation, we write $u$ for $\tilde{u}$.
 Moreover, we restrict ourselves to the class of Wendland kernels $\Phi=\Phi_{d,\tau}$ described in Section \ref{sec:2.2}.
-Suppose that the open rectangle $(-R,R)^d$ for some $R>0$ is the set of points at which the approximate solution is to be computed.
 We choose a set $\Gamma=\{x_1,\ldots,x_N\}$ consisting of pairwise distinct points such that